OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-0.1/README.md

 # Claire-Mistral-7B-0.1

-**Claire-Mistral-7B-0.1 is a 7B parameters causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France)**
+**Claire-Mistral-7B-0.1 is a 7B parameter causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France)**
 **adapted from [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) on French conversational open data.**

-**Given that some of the corpora used are available under CC-BY-NC-SA or CC-BY-SA licenses, it is made available under CC-BY-NC-SA license.**
+**Given that some of the corpora used for training are only available under CC-BY-NC-SA licenses, Claire-7B-0.1 is also made available under a CC-BY-NC-SA license.**

 ## How to use